 Artist Statement

 With a practice that spans sound, lens-based media, text and digital systems, Christopher Steenson’s (b.1992, Northern Ireland) work bridges historical and speculative narratives to interrogate the politics of time, environment and more-than-human-relations.
-Through these concerns, he seeks to make work in which we can ‘listen to the future’.
+In approaching these concerns, he seeks to make work through which we can ‘listen across tenses’.

 Drawing upon the open methodologies of John Cage, and the idea of ‘correspondences’ proposed by anthropologist Tim Ingold, Steenson’s artworks attempt to operate as a collaborative process, unfolding as a field of potentialities between viewers and (speculative) environments.
 Using transmission signals, broadcasting equipment, architectural resonances and archives, Steenson’s artworks seek to locate audiences within a ‘dreamtime’ – a space in which pasts, presents and futures are negotiated on a continuum.